Mullans/Protractor-Tests-Freeletics/README.md

 1. Title should be "Intensive workouts & individual training plans | FREELETICS"

+2. The top-most login button should navigate to the login page.

 ##Custom Matchers
 All custom matchers are stored in `custom matchers.js` and loaded to `global.customMatchers` in `config.js`